quotationtool/quotationtool.quotation/src/quotationtool/quotation/browser/README.txt

     >>> table.update()
     Traceback (most recent call last):
     ...
-    ComponentLookupError: (<Book object at 0x...>, <InterfaceClass z3c.indexer.interfaces.IIndexer>, 'year')
+    ComponentLookupError: (<Book object at 0x...>, <InterfaceClass z3c.indexer.interfaces.IIndexer>, 'year-field')

-For the table to work we need indexer adapters named 'year', 'author' and 'title' for our book class.
+For the table to work we need indexer adapters named 'year-field', 'author-field' and 'title-field' for our book class.
+(The suffix '-field' says that they are field indices, not text indices or value indices.)

     >>> from z3c.indexer.indexer import ValueIndexer